PDF Print E-mail

 Who Uses EAPs and Why?

-Research surveys indicate that 82.3% of
+Research surveys indicate that 82.3% of companies with more than 1,000 employees have an Employee Assistance Program.

 1. Approximately 88% of the Fortune 500 companies have EAPs.